 While there is wisdom in getting some of the major bugs worked out, there is also something to be said about creating a “minimal viable product” and letting the marketplace help you to develop version 2.0.
 Once again, we have to thank the internet for the ability to provide us with timely feedback on our launches, often leading to immediate improvements.

 The lesson here is that often, good enough is good enough.
 Don’t get trapped in an endless cycle of waiting for your idea to be perfectly executed.
 You may never launch it.

 While I can’t promise you that your idea will be accepted by others and ultimately revolutionize the world, I can promise you that you will regret not shedding these personal beliefs and giving it a go.
 After all, what’s the worst that can happen?
 Even if your idea doesn’t take off, at least you’ve learned along the way and made some new connections, paving the way for your next idea to be a success.

 So what are you waiting for?
 What personal beliefs are holding you back?
 Which ones do you need to lose?
 Let me know which ones I haven’t mentioned.

 A Career Strategist, Coach, Author and Speaker, Gabriel Aviles is passionate about helping transitioning Creatives & Entrepreneurs launch into purposeful and profitable work.
 He lives with his wife of 11 years and three small children in Nashville, TN, where he also continues his 20+ years of work in the Entertainment and Media Business.
-For more information on his Career Strategy & Coaching services, please log on to www.fullblastcareer.com or email him at email@example.com
+For more information on his Career Strategy & Coaching services, please visit to www.fullblastcareer.com or email him at email@example.com